Be of good courage, and He shall strengthen your heart,

 Consecration of the Priests

-1 “This is what you shall do to them to consecrate them, so they may minister as my priests: take one young bull and two rams without defect, 2 unleavened bread, unleavened cakes mixed with oil, and unleavened wafers anointed with oil.
+1 “This is what you shall do to consecrate them so they may minister as my priests: take one young bull and two rams without defect, 2 unleavened bread, unleavened cakes mixed with oil, and unleavened wafers anointed with oil.
 You shall make them of fine wheat flour.
-3 You shall put them into one basket, and bring them in the basket, with the bull and the two rams.
+3 You shall put them into one basket and bring them in the basket, with the bull and the two rams.

 Order of the Sacrifices

 15 “You shall also take the one ram, and Aaron and his sons shall lay their hands on the head of the ram.
-16 You shall kill the ram, and take some of its blood, and sprinkle it around on the altar.
-17 Cut the ram into its pieces, and wash its innards, and its legs, and put them with its pieces, and with its head.
-18 Burn the whole ram on the altar: it is a burnt offering to the Lord; it is a pleasant aroma, an offering made by fire to the Lord.
+16 You shall kill the ram and take some of its blood and sprinkle it around on the altar.
+17 Cut the ram into its pieces and wash its innards and its legs and put them with its head and its pieces, on the altar.
+18 Burn the whole ram on the altar; it is a burnt offering to the Lord.
+It is a pleasant aroma, an offering made by fire to the Lord.

 19 “You shall take the other ram, and Aaron and his sons shall lay their hands on the head of the ram.
-20 Then you shall kill the ram, and take some of its blood, and put it on the tip of the right ear of Aaron, and on the tip of the right ear of his sons, and on the thumb of their right hand, and on the big toe of their right foot; and sprinkle the blood around on the altar.
-21 You shall take of the blood that is on the altar, and some of the anointing oil, and sprinkle it on Aaron, and on his garments, and on his sons, and on the garments of his sons with him: and he shall be made holy, and his garments, and his sons, and his sons’ garments with him.
+20 Then you shall kill the ram and take some of its blood and put it on the tip of the right ear of Aaron and on the tip of the right ear of his sons and on the thumb of their right hand and on the big toe of their right foot, and sprinkle the blood around on the altar.
+21 You shall take from the blood that is on the altar and some of the anointing oil, and sprinkle it on Aaron, and on his garments and on his sons and on the garments of his sons with him, and he shall be made holy and his garments and his sons and his sons’ garments with him.

 Food for the Priests